Update: ‘Design’ and ‘Production & Release date’ sections updated.

 Production & Release date

-BMW Group’s long-term goal is to achieve about ten million in cumulative EV sales by 2030.
-The company has confirmed that it plans to launch the pure electric variant of the BMW X1 by 2023.
+BMW Group’s long-term goal is to achieve about ten million in cumulative EV sales by 2030, and the key launches such as the BMW iX1, BMW i7 and the BMW i5 will steer it towards the target.
 During the company’s Q2 2021 earnings conference call, Oliver Zipse, the Chairman of its Board of Management, said that the company plans to offer an EV option in almost every segment it is present in by 2023.
-Speaking further, Zipse talked about the launch timeline of the rumored iX1.
+Speaking further, Zipse talked about the launch timeline of the iX1.

 New models will be coming in rapid succession from here on: In the next two years, we will launch all-electric versions of the BMW 7 Series, X1 and 5 Series.Oliver Zipse, Chairman of BoM, BMW Group (Q2 2021 earnings conference call) in Aug 2021